jro31/jethro-codes/_articles/my-story.md

 More important in my decision process, was I only considered courses that offered a year on exchange.

-I might have foregone the intended six months of travel during my gap year, but it wasn't like travel had ever left my mind, and if I could do it as part of my studies then... well why not?
+I might have foregone the intended six months of travel during my gap year, but it hadn't ever left my mind, and if I could travel as part of my studies then... well why not?

 Two of my three long-shot universities rejected me.